As a mental health/psychology enthusiast, I like to share jargon-free lessons from experience, research, observation, and lots of reading.

 After experiencing emotional abuse, being and having an emotionally mature partner became non-negotiable for me.

 I committed to my current partner after establishing that our levels of emotional maturity were compatible.
 It makes our relationship fulfilling.
 Together, we are helping each other to grow.
 There is no emotional abuse, neglect, or poor communication.
-Rather, we are two adults who have committed to make their relationship a priority by noticing, meeting, and respecting each other's emotional needs.
+Rather, we are two adults who have committed to making a relationship a priority by noticing, meeting, and respecting each other's emotional needs.